 I really enjoy the slight nuttiness that tahini lends to the bottom and sides.
 I think it’s a good balance to the overall sweetness.
 However, clarified butter or coconut oil will both work fine here!

-To grease a cake pan, simply dip a paper towel (or clean fingers) into tahini and rub in in inside (bottom and sides) of a cake pan.
+To grease a cake pan with tahini, simply dip a paper towel (or clean fingers) into tahini and rub it inside (on the bottom and up the sides) of a cake pan.

 Ingredients